-They rest, play and relax here on their journey back home to Antartica.
+They rest, play and relax here on their journey back home to Antarctica.
 With 20kms of NSW’s tallest coastal sea cliffs, there are key viewpoints at Point Perpendicular and Booderee National Park.
 Cape St George Lighthouse in Booderee is laden with history.
-It was built, then partially demolished all before 1922 and its excellent vantage point makes it an official survey spot for whale researchers.
-Boat based viewing is an amazing travel experience and our highly acclaimed tour operators Jervis Bay Wild and Dolphin Watch will escort you out from Huskisson Wharf.
+It was built before 1922, its excellent vantage point makes it an official survey spot for whale researchers.
+Experience boat-based viewing with acclaimed operators Jervis Bay Wild and Dolphin Watch from Huskisson Wharf.
 Cruise peacefully along the pristine sea as you keep an eye out for some glorious sightings.
-With many whale watching hotspots all along our coastline, you'll have plenty of opportunities to see these majestic creatures.
+Numerous whale watching hotspots along our coastline provide ample opportunities to witness these majestic creatures.

 Meet our Friendly Local Stingrays

 Did you know that stingrays are actually flattened fish that are closely related to sharks?
 Don’t let this scare you, though!
 These mesmerising sea animals are not normally aggressive.
 To the contrary, if they don’t feel threatened or under attack, stingrays are known for being quite gentle and placid around humans.
 Our resident stingrays are no exception and it’s pretty awesome when you get the chance to catch a glimpse of one (or more!) at the beach.
 All coastal boat ramps are good spots to see stingrays, where they often venture up to shore in search of food scraps left by local fishermen.

 A kayak paddle out to the nearby waters can sometimes get you close enough to spot some little penguins bobbing around in the sea.
 The kayak ride is a beautiful experience in itself and you can head out on your own (an easy launch from the small beach on the north side of Murrays Boat Ramp) or go on a guided tour with Sea Kayak Jervis Bay.
 Jervis Bay Wild also has a number of Eco Cruises around the bay to accommodate your penguin spotting adventure.